Dale P. Bentz

 Mr. Bentz spent 17 months in industry (from July 1987 to December 1988) at the corporate research facility of W.R.
 Grace & Co., where he was the recipient of one patent, before returning to NIST.
 At W.R.
 Grace, his research and development efforts were directed towards waterproofing and fireproofing materials and admixtures for concrete.
 From 1993 to 1994, he spent six months working at the Centre Scientifique et Technique du Batiment in Grenoble, France, collaborating on research on the transport and shrinkage properties of building materials.

 In 1997, he took a one-year leave of absence from his research position to volunteer at Nuestros Pequenos Hermanos, an orphanage in Mexico.
 In the summer of 2002, he took an eighteen-month leave to volunteer at Hogar de la Esperanza, an orphanage in Santa Cruz, Bolivia.

 Mr. Bentz is a former chairperson of the Cements Division of the American Ceramic Society, a member of the American Society for Testing and Materials (ASTM), and a member of the American Concrete Institute (ACI).
-He is a recipient of the 1997 Brunaeur Best Paper Award from the Cements Division of the American Ceramic Society, the 1998 Robert L'Hermite Medal from RILEM, and a 1998 Bronze Medal Award from the U.S. Department of Commerce.
-In 1998, he was named a Maryland Distinguished Young Engineer.
 In both 1999 and 2000, he was a Knud Hojgaard Foundation visiting professor on concrete technology in the Building Materials Laboratory at the Technical University of Denmark.
 In the summer of 2016, he was a visiting scholar at the Technical University of Braunschweig.